 Place the flour and salt into the bowl of a stand mixer and stir lightly to combine before sprinkling in the yeast.

 Add all the oil and 1 cup of the water, reserving the rest to use as needed, then start to mix on a slow speed initially to bring the dough together.
 If you start too fast, the flour will fly everywhere.

 Increase the speed gradually.
 As the dough starts to form, add in the remaining water a little at a time until you have a dough sticky enough to cling to the side of the bowl.
-At this point, increase the speed to bring the dough together and start the kneading.
+At this point, increase the speed to bring the dough together and start kneading.
 A dough hook will variously throw the dough around the bowl and pull it back together thus creating a silky smooth and well-kneaded dough in about 8 minutes.

 Oil a bowl large enough to hold roughly three times the dough you have in the mixer.
 Hold the mixer bowl over it and let the dough slowly slide inside.
 Do not be tempted to prod or poke the dough, simply cover with a tea cloth and put into a warm, but not hot, draft-free place and leave it to do its thing and prove for 2 hours or until the dough had tripled in size.

-Once the dough is ready, heat the oven to 425 F.
+Once the dough is ready, preheat the oven to 425 F.

 Heavily dust your work surface with flour.
 Remove the cloth, then let the dough slip from the bowl and take care not to be too heavy with it.
 It is incredibly light and should full of bubbles, which you want to keep.
 Slowly and carefully stretch the dough into a square approximately 12 inches x 12 inches, but don’t be too precious about the size; you should not pull it so much that it tears.